Stata

 Interactive Stata sessions#

 It is anticipated that the main benefit of running Stata on the facility will be from running non-interactive/unattended batch sessions.
-However, it is also possible to run in interactive more for short test for visualisation of data for instance.
+However, it is also possible to run interactively for short tests or for visualisation of data for instance.

-Stata can be launched on the login nodes for short tests, ideally less than 5 minutes computation, by using the appropriate executable name at the command prompt.
+Stata can be launched on the login nodes for short tests, by using the appropriate executable name at the command prompt.
 For the Stata command line interface use:

 stata-mp